Loading...

 Don't have a global template yet?
 You can also apply your settings to the new account as follows:

-Performance monitors: To copy a monitor from an existing account to the new one, simply use the available in all existing monitors.
+Performance monitors: To copy a monitor from an existing account to the new one, simply use the copy option available in all existing monitors.

 Prebuilt alerts: To copy the settings of a prebuilt alert in an existing account, navigate to that account setting and simply click on the Save changes button again.
 You can then see copy the setting to the new account: